 Courses typically consist of a minimum of 12 contact hours, and normally meet for 2 hours once a week for 6 weeks.
 Please suggest other formats such as a shorter class if it would suit your schedule better.
 Courses are usually taught at the Liberal Arts Studies/Lifelong Learning space in the Brookstown Mill complex in downtown Winston-Salem.
-We conduct classes during the daytime hours from 10 a.m. to 5 p.m. but we do offer the occasional evening class beginning at 6 p.m.
+We conduct most of our classes during the daytime hours from 10 a.m. to 5 p.m. but we do offer the occasional evening class beginning at 6 p.m.

-Please note: Due to the current pandemic our in-person class sizes are reduced to allow for better social distancing.
-Some courses are continuing to be taught via ZOOM.
+Please note: .
 Online classes are typically for 90 minutes due zoom fatigue.
 Contact us if you wish to discuss this current teaching format.